SujitAdroja/SujitAdroja/README.md

-- 👋 Hi, I’m @SujitAdroja
+- 👋 Hi, I’m @SujitAdroja.
-- 👀 I’m interested in Web Developement
+- 👀 I’m Software Engineer focused on FrontEnd Development using ReactJs.
-- 🎦 I'm intereste in creating amazing new peoject
+- 🎦 I'm intereste in creating amazing new real time projects.
-- 🌱 I’m currently learning C/C++/html/css/javscript/reactjs
 - 📫 How to reach me sujitadroja07@gmail.com

 <!---